ArcGIS Blog

 How do I convert an existing classic report to a tabular infographic?

-Use the blank template that you created with a tabular infographic panel as a style reference.
-Then, go to your custom report template by clicking Build reports on the Reports tab.
+Start with the tabular template that you created.
+Then, go to your custom classic report template by clicking Build reports on the Reports tab.
 Click Get started for the first option Build a report from an existing report or from sections of existing reports.
 Select one of your custom reports and drag the report sections that you want to use from the existing report into the report template.
 Alternatively, you can add the full report by clicking + Add full report.

 Drag report sections to template